Audio File Version Control: Why You Need It & How It Works

 Start simple:

-- Solo producer, occasional revisions?
-Manual file naming or Dropbox might suffice
+- Solo producer with occasional revisions?
+Manual file naming or Dropbox might be enough

 - Collaborating with clients or teams?
 Use dedicated audio version control